cruk-microscopy/RSOM-Vessel-Analysis/README.md

 To download the compiled plugin, go to target and locate the latest jar file:
 RSOM_Vessel_Analysis-#.jar
-Download this file and add to plugin folder of Fiji
+Download this file and add to plugin folder of Fiji Refers to the <help> button for more information when running the plugin.

 <html>
  <h2>RSOM blood vessel analysis (ImageJ plugin)</h2>